ptrxyz/chemotion/client-vscode-remote-container/README.md

 > As of now, the script "createWorkspace.sh <someFolder>" will create a workspace for you in the folder specified.
 > This includes cloning the chemotion source repository and copying all files where they belong.
 > This should be an easier alternative to the steps below.
+> **Optional:** download a suitable version of the file `gems.tar.gz` from [here](https://github.com/ptrxyz/chemotion_gems).
+It contains precompiled gems and
+> speeds up the whole building process by A LOT!
+Place it in the same folder as `createWorkspace.sh`.

 **Step 1:** First, check out the Chemotion ELN source from the [GitHub Repo](https://github.com/ComPlat/chemotion_ELN).
-In the following `/workspace/chemotion` will be used as the target directory:
+In the following `/host/workspace/chemotion` will be used as the target directory:

 ```
-$ git clone https://github.com/ComPlat/chemotion_ELN /workspace/chemotion
+$ git clone https://github.com/ComPlat/chemotion_ELN /host/workspace/chemotion
 ```

 **Step 2:** Do now create the configuration files for Chemotion ELN.
 For that purpose, remove the ".example" extension from the following files: